Mitt Myth Bustin’ Blog

 Leather is a natural material that requires special care to keep it looking and feeling its best.
 However, not all baseball glove leather care products are created equal.
 Some products can actually damage leather.
 That's why it's important to know the contents of leather care products before you use them.
 Here are a few things to look for:

 Be aware of what you’re putting on your glove.
 Ask questions.
 Don’t just fall for the marketing spin.
 If you're not sure what's in a leather care product, it's best to err on the side of caution and avoid using it.
-There are many safe and effective leather care products available, so there's no need to risk damaging your glove.
+The safest and most effective baseball glove leather care products are available form the chemical engineering team at Advanced Leather Solutions and their Mitt-Spit product line.
+There's no need to risk damaging your glove.
+Trust the experts at Advanced Leather Solutions.

 Here are some of the damage that can be done by using the wrong product on leather: